 - * Ten Ways To Minimize Feline Herpesvirus Outbreaks in Your Cattery

-FHV-1 infections can be a major problem in breeding catteries, most often affecting young kittens between 4 to 8 weeks of age when the immunity they received from their mother wanes but before they receive their first vaccination.
-This article details the specific steps to take to prevent flare-ups of FHV-1 in your cattery . . .
+Feline herpes infections can be a major problem in breeding catteries, most often affecting young kittens between 4 to 8 weeks of age.
+This article details the specific steps to take to prevent flare-ups of the herpes virus in your cattery . . .

 - * Trifluridine Eye Drops